Darpan2311/Anuvad-Custom_Language_Translator/README.md

-Here’s the updated version of your **Anuvad** `README.md` with the Windows setup and debugging steps included:

----

 ## 📚 **Anuvad – Translator for Layman-Friendly Language**

 **Anuvad** is a custom language translator designed to simplify complex programming concepts for layman users by translating high-level instructions into executable code.
 The project covers: